nuuuwan/news_lk3_data/README.md

 ### Fallen tree disrupts traffic on Colombo-Kandy main road

 *2024-06-02 15:58:00* · [`adaderanalk`](https://www.adaderana.lk/news/99599/fallen-tree-disrupts-traffic-on-colombo-kandy-main-road) · `en`

+UPDATE 07.10 p.m. : The Colombo-Kandy main road has been restored for traffic as the fallen tree at Warakapola has been cleared, the Police Spokesman DIG Nihal Thalduwa said.

 The vehicular movement on Colombo-Kandy main road has been disrupted due to a tree fallen across the road near the Warakapola town, the police said.